roywong013/Data-Structure-Algorithm/data-structures/tree/binary-tree.md

 # Binary Search Tree
+Binary Search Tree is a sorted binary tree that can be searching data easily.
 There are some rules of Binary Search Tree:
 * All child nodes in right hand sides must be greater than current node
 * Nodes only can have up to 2 children
 <br><br><br>